-Their main danger is that they damage mitochondrial DNA and proteins, rendering them unable to produce energy.
-Also, as the mitochondrial walls become destroyed due to harmful molecules, they begin to leak potential poisons into the cell, spreading harm wider and leading to cell death (R).
+The main danger of these molecules is that they damage mitochondrial DNA and proteins, rendering them unable to produce energy.
+Also, as the mitochondrial walls become destroyed due to harmful molecules, the molecules leak potential poisons into the cell, spreading harm more widely, and leading to cell death (R).

 Melatonin is able to bind to such molecules, acting as a scavenger.
 It performs this task through several reactions, transforming into new molecules along the way (R).

-A single molecule of melatonin may neutralize up to ten toxic reactants (R).
+A single molecule of melatonin may neutralize up to 10 toxic reactants (R).

 Besides directly binding harmful substances, melatonin activates other molecules that help clean the cell and bloodstream from harmful molecules (R).

-It also blocks a protein called nitric oxide synthase that produces reactive nitrogen species (R).
+It also blocks an enzyme called nitric oxide synthase that produces reactive nitrogen species (R).

-Pharmacologists try to make synthetic analogs of melatonin and melatonin-related molecules for blocking this protein because it is often active in neural diseases ranging from stroke to Alzheimer’s and Parkinson’s disease (R).
+The use of synthetic melatonin analogs or melatonin-related molecules to block nitric oxide synthase are being evaluated for the treatment of neural diseases ranging from stroke to Alzheimer’s and Parkinson’s disease (R).

-Moreover, melatonin and a molecule directly made from it, such as AMK (N1-acetyl-5-methoxykynuramine) has an activity that prevents the formation of most damaging molecules (R).
+Moreover, melatonin and a molecule directly made from it, such as AMK (N1-acetyl-5-methoxykynuramine) has an activity that prevents the formation of most damaging free radicals (R).

-As nerve cells usually possess a very big quantity of mitochondria and require the most energy and as melatonin is essentially a hormone for nerves, it helps the brain in many instances.
+As nerve cells usually possess a very big quantity of mitochondria, requiring the most energy, and as melatonin is essentially a hormone for nerves, it helps the brain in many instances (R).

 Treatment of rats with melatonin after brain injury helps reduce the subsequent swelling of various brain regions (R).

-Melatonin can help alleviate symptoms similar to Alzheimer′s and Parkinson′s disease in mice and rats (R).
+Melatonin helps alleviate symptoms similar to Alzheimer′s and Parkinson′s disease in mice and rats (R).

 In humans, both MT1 and MT2 levels are low in elderly patients with Alzheimer’s (R).

-The decrease in melatonin activity and synthesis may explain in part the disruption of sleep and problems with processing information observed in Alzheimer patients (R).
+The decrease in melatonin activity and synthesis may explain in part the disruption of sleep and problems with processing information observed in Alzheimer’s patients (R).